montali/vrije-ai/Dynamic Programming and Reinforcement Learning/3 - Markov chains.md

 ### Properties

-We call something a **path** in a Markov Chain if you have a chain of states for which all the transitions have a positive probabilities, i.e. a series of states that have a non-zero probability of happening.
+We call something a **path** in a Markov Chain if you have a chain of states for which all the transitions have a positive probability, i.e. a series of states that have a non-zero probability of happening.

 A MC is **communicating** if from any state I can reach any other state and back: there's a path between any two given states, we don't know how long.
 We'll assume this to be true.
 We also assume the MC to be **aperiodic**, i.e. the gcd of lengths of all paths from a state to itself is 1.
 If you have a path of length 2 and one of length 3, the gcd is 1.
 But if all the paths have even length, then the GCD is 2 and we call it **periodic**.

 To get the *time-average* distribution, you sum the distribution up to $t$ and then average.
 You can simply look at the limiting distribution to understand.